jiaweizhong66/Titanic-ML/README.md

 # Titanic-ML

-This a ML model that predicts passenger's survival rate given the information of age, fare paid or sex.
+This a ML model that predicts passenger's survival rate given the information of age, fare paid or gender.
 Trained and tested with the data from [here](https://www.kaggle.com/c/titanic/data)

 ## Tech Stack